 "I'm not here to console you," she said, flatly, "You can go to your friends for that.
 I'm only making a courtesy call."

 My blood shot up to a rolling boil.
-"You miserable bitch," I wanted to say.
-"You awful, awful person!"
+Instinctively, I wanted to retaliate verbally.
 But I couldn't.
 Her ongoing silent treatment had effectively numbed me.
 When we hung up, instead of throwing my phone against the wall and breaking every window in sight, I slumped down on the floor feeling completely incapacitated.
 Worst of all, her manner of delivery triggered an eruption of anger that overshadowed any grief I could feel for my mom.

-Jeanie and I couldn't be more different from each other.
-To give you context, she's fair-skinned while I'm olive-skinned.
+To give you context, we couldn't be more different from each other.
+She's fair-skinned while I'm olive-skinned.
 She inherited our mom's sharp facial features while I took on our dad's rounded ones.
 She hated any sort of sport or outdoor activity; I used to go for daily runs in the neighborhood.
 She excelled in school; I skirted by.
 She slept on her back, with her hands clasped on her stomach; I slept on my side, hugging a pillow.
 She was never afraid to stand her ground while I was a pushover.
 We're also opposite of each other in the astrological sense–she's an Aries; I'm a Libra.
 (Even our zodiac signs are positioned exactly 180 degrees apart, for goodness sakes!)